 Within thirty (30) days of submitting an invention disclosure form, the TTO shall notify the inventor(s) whether the disclosure is incomplete, with notations of the additional information required, or shall refer the disclosure to the Patent Review Committee.

 Assessment of Technology

 Within thirty days of submitting an invention disclosure form, the TTO shall schedule a meeting with the Patent Review Committee.
 At this meeting, the inventor(s) will be required to give a twenty minute presentation on their technology.
-The Patent Review Committee shall then make a recommendation about the invention to the VP of Research.
-The VP of Research will elect to 1) pursue legal protection of the technology, 2) release the invention to the inventor(s), or 3) dedicate the invention to the public.
+The Patent Review Committee shall then make a recommendation about the invention to the VP for Research.
+The VP for Research will elect to 1) pursue legal protection of the technology, 2) release the invention to the inventor(s), or 3) dedicate the invention to the public.